 About Dyes in History and Archaeology

-The conference will be held 11–13 October 2022 as a hybrid event arranged by the Swedish National Heritage Board on site in Visby, with workshops and guided tours for the participants as well as lectures both on site and digitally.
+The conference was held 11–13 October 2022 as a hybrid event arranged by the Swedish National Heritage Board on site in Visby, with workshops and guided tours for the participants as well as lectures both on site and digitally.

 Dyes in History and Archaeology (DHA) is an annual conference with participants from all over the world that focuses on the discussion of historical colourants.
-This will be DHA’s 41st conference and is now being arranged for the first time in Scandinavia.
-The topics include the history, production and application of dyes and organic pigments, as well as their analytical characterization and identification.
+This was DHA’s 41st conference and was arranged for the first time in Scandinavia.
+The topics included the history, production and application of dyes and organic pigments, as well as their analytical characterization and identification.

 - Scientific Committee